 - The hardest problem often turns out to be finding the frequent pairs of items $\{i_1, i_2\}$ - Why?
 Freq. pairs are common, freq. triples are rare - Why?
-Probability of being frequent drops exponentially with size; number of sets grows more slowly with size - Let's first concentrate on pairs, then extend to larger sets - The approach: - We always need to generate all the itemsets - But we would only like to count (keep track) of those itemsets that in the end turn out to be frequent
+Probability of being frequent drops exponentially with size; - Let's first concentrate on pairs, then extend to larger sets - The approach: - We always need to generate all the itemsets - But we would only like to count (keep track) of those itemsets that in the end turn out to be frequent